 Academic roles

-University of Vienna: Lecturer and co-investigator (main role)
+University of Vienna: Lecturer, researcher and co-investigator (main occupancy)

 Eugenia is the co-lead/investiator of the project 'Decentralised Trust in Digital Societies".
 Awarded by the Wiener Wissenschafts-, Forschungs- und Technologiefonds, WWTF, this project is aimed at studying ethical, democratic and technical trust relations in decentralised systems like the European Digital Identity Wallet (EUDIW).
 She teaches an annual course on critical AI ethics and data ethics at the University of Vienna.